magentabusiness/IoT-Quickstart/SARA N211/03_Connect_device_to_IoT-Gateway.md

     AT+CPSMS=0              # Disable Power Saving Mode
     AT+NPSMR=1              # Enable Power Saving Mode Status Report AT+NNMI=1               # Enable New Message Indications
-    AT+COPS=1,2,"23203"     # Forces an attempt to select and register with the network operator (23203 is T-Mobile AT) wait for 30sec – 300sec
+    AT+COPS=1,2,"23203"     # Forces an attempt to select and register with the network operator (23203 is Magenta Telekom AT) wait for 30sec – 300sec
     ```
     ### Responses from Module
     ```